matthewfarrow/btc-crowd-funding/PUSH_TO_GITHUB.md

 # Push to GitHub Instructions

+> **Heads-up:** Update the repository description to reflect the Angor-focused dashboard before publishing.

 Your local repository is initialized and committed!
 Now you need to create the GitHub repository and push.

 ## Option 1: Create Repository via GitHub Web Interface (Recommended)